 - Analytical Writing: Here, you will be required to write two essays and these will be the Issue Task and the Argument Task.
 You can spend up to thirty minutes to write each of the essays.

-- Unscored section: If you have looked for information about GRE, you must have come across the unscored section.
+- Unscored section: If you have looked for information about the test, you must have come across the unscored section.
 It can occur in any order generally after the

-- Analytical Writing section and it does not contribute towards the GRE score.
+- Analytical Writing section and it does not contribute towards the score.